AyeCode/geodirectory-rest-api-docs/source/includes/gd-api/_markers.md

 ## Retrieve a Single Marker Data ##

-This API lets you retrieve and view a specific field by name.
+This API lets you retrieve and view a specific marker by post id.

 ### HTTP request ###